-The City of Knoxville provides a weekly curbside trash service to approximately 60,000 households and a curbside recycling program for interested households (approximately 24,000).
-Effective January 1st 2017 the City of Knoxville issued uniform 95 gallon trash carts to all eligible households and will implement a "contents of cart" program (no excess trash beside the container and no trash overflowing) starting April 1st 2017.
+The City of Knoxville provides a weekly curbside trash service to approximately 60,000 households and a curbside recycling program for interested households (approximately 27,000).
+Effective January 1st 2017 the City of Knoxville issued uniform 95 gallon trash carts to all eligible households and implemented a "contents of cart" program (no excess trash beside the container and no trash overflowing) on April 1st 2017.
 Recycling is also collected in 95 gallon toters which are picked up every 2 weeks.
 The City has observed an increase in recycling participation due to the contents of cart program.
 City residents are limited to 5 bulky waste items per pickup day.
-Additional 95 gallon trash carts are available for a paid subscription
+Additional 95 gallon trash carts are available for a paid subscription.

 The Knox County Region has a permanent HHW collection facility with no fees for residents.
+The HHW facility does not currently accept HHW from outside the Knox County Region.
 The HHW facility has different limits for different materials.
-Limits are generous.
-The HHW facility does not currently accept HHW from outside the Knox County Region.
-There are restrictions for items such as paint and other liquids.
-HHW will only accept (20) twenty gallons of liquids per day.
+Limits are generous, with a general 100 pound daily limit on HHW.
+Starting March 1st latex paint will no longer be accepted at the permanent HHW facility.
+There are restrictions for liquids.
+HHW will only accept (20) twenty gallons of oil or lead based paint per day.
 Items containing refrigerant are banned at all County Centers along with bans placed on paint cans filled with liquid paint.